eserie/wax-ml/docs/notebooks/07-SNARIMAX.md

 ## Analysis functions

-For each solver, we will select the best hyper parameters (step size $\eta$, $epsilon$) by mesuring the averaged loss over the 5000 first time steps.
+For each solver, we will select the best hyper parameters (step size $\eta$, $\epsilon$) by measuring the average loss between the 5000 and 10000 steps.

 ```python
 LEARN_TIME_SLICE = slice(5000, 10000)